EURO Challenge

 The competition requires no previous knowledge of economics or Europe, and students and teachers can access an array of educational resources and training materials on the competition website: https://www.euro-challenge.org.

-Congratulations to the Mount Saint Mary Academy team from Watchung, NJ for winning the final round of the 2023 Euro Challenge!
+Congratulations to the Okemos High School team from Okemos, Mich. (below) for winning the final round of the 2024 Euro Challenge!

-For the 2024 Euro Challenge competition, which will take place in the spring of 2024, student teams will be asked to make 15-minute presentations during which they are required to:
+For the 2025 Euro Challenge competition, which will take place in the spring of 2025, student teams will be asked to deliver 15-minute presentations in which they are required to:

-1. Describe the current economic situation in the euro area (the economic region consisting of the EU member countries who have adopted the euro).
-The description must include a discussion of GDP growth, unemployment, and inflation in the euro area.
-The description should also include a brief discussion of the current monetary policy activities of the European Central Bank (ECB).
+1. Describe the current economic situation in the euro area (the economic region consisting of the 20 EU member countries who have adopted the euro).
+The description must include a discussion of GDP growth, unemployment, and inflation in the euro area and a brief discussion of the current monetary policy activities of the European Central Bank (ECB).

-2. select one economic-related challenge confronting the euro area as a whole (see list below), and pick one of the 19 member countries of the euro area to illustrate that challenge.
+2. Select one economic-related challenge topic confronting the euro area as a whole (see list below), and pick one of the 20 member countries of the euro area to illustrate that challenge.

 3. Recommend a policy or policies for addressing the challenge you identified in the country you selected.
 Be sure to include in your recommendation a discussion of how having a single currency may or may not affect the policy choices for addressing the challenge.

-Teams can choose one of the following economic-related challenges:
+Teams can choose one of the following economic-related challenge topic:

-5. Innovating for Long-Term Growth and the Future of Work
+4. Innovating for long-term growth and the future of work*

 What’s in it for students and teachers?